angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 If running Strixes, these normally are swapped out for some mix of free cycle effects, :card[Daze] or Preordains.
-Adding some of the other creature packages are less simple to map out but can also take the place of those slots alongside Lotus Petals.
+Adding some of the other creature packages is less simple to map out but can also take the place of those slots alongside Lotus Petals.
 Strixes are normally run as a two to four of and creature plans like Uro a three to four of (where incorporated).